kpsdev1/Fitness-365/README.md

 - - -

 ### Typography
-The fonts that I used for the site were:
+The fonts that were used for this website were:
 - Allerta Stencil was used for Logo.
 - Athiti was used for the body.
 - - -